 Pricing summary / tiers

 With AWS FIS, you pay only for what you use.
 There are no upfront costs or minimum fees.
 You are charged based on the duration that an action is active.
-The AWS FIS price is $0.10 per action-minute.
+The AWS FIS price is $0.10 per action-minute for all regions except AWS GovCloud (US-East and US-West), where the price is $0.12 per action-minute.

 An action is the fault injection activity that is run during an experiment.
 For example, increasing CPU utilization on an instance or failing over a database is called an action.
 Experiments include one or several actions that will be run in sequence or in parallel per your specification.
 Charges are the same regardless of the action type, number of affected resources, or total experiment duration.